The team finishes the season at 33-3.

 Darrun Hilliard scored 17 points and Ryan Arcidiacono added 16 in win over the Golden Eagles.

-Villanova is 13-9 (.591) in NCAA Tournament play under Wright.
-Its pulsating 78-76 triumph over Pittsburgh in March of 2009 lifted the `Cats into the Final Four for the first time since the program captured the 1985 NCAA title under Massimino, for whom Wright served as a VU assistant coach from 1987-92.
-That victory over the Panthers was Wright's 300th as a head coach.
-He is 408-234 (.636) overall in 20 seasons as a head coach, including seven seasons at Hofstra University (1994-2001).
+Villanova is 14-12 (.538) in NCAA Tournament play under Wright.
+Its pulsating 78-76 triumph over Pittsburgh in March of 2009 lifted the `Cats into the Final Four for the first time since the program captured the 1985 NCAA title under Rollie Massimino, for whom Wright served as a VU assistant coach from 1987-92.
+That victory over the Panthers was Wright's 300th as a head coach and he earned his 400th career win on Jan.
+6, 2015, a 90-72 triumph at St. John's.

-Wright owns a 286-149 (.657) record as head coach at Villanova and every one of his players who has spent four years in the program has earned his degree.
-Five Wildcats brought to Villanova by Wright - Randy Foye, Kyle Lowry, Allan Ray, Dante Cunningham and Maalik Wayns - have played in the National Basketball Association.
+Every one of Wright's players who has spent four years in the program has earned his degree at Villanova.
+Six Wildcats brought there by Wright - Randy Foye, Kyle Lowry, Allan Ray, Dante Cunningham, Maalik Wayns and Darrun Hilliard - have played in the National Basketball Association.
 Two of his players at Hofstra, Speedy Claxton and Norman Richardson, also logged time in the NBA.

 Among other honors Wright has received include: the 2006 national coach of the year awards from CBS/Chevrolet, NABC, and Naismith.
-He was also the 2006 and 2009 BIG EAST Coach of the Year.
+He was one of four finalists for the 2015 Naismith Coach of the Year honor.

-Three former assistant coaches who served under Wright are now Division I head coaches.
-That group includes Tom Pecora (Fordham), Patrick Chambers (Penn State) and Joe Jones (Boston University).
-Four other former aides, Brett Gunning (Orlando), Ed Pinckney (Chicago), Billy Lange (Philadelphia) and Curtis Sumpter (Philadelphia) serve on National Basketball Association coaching staffs.
+Two former assistant coaches who served under Wright are now Division I head coaches: Patrick Chambers (Penn State) and Joe Jones (Boston University).
+Former aides Brett Gunning (Houston), Ed Pinckney (Denver), Billy Lange (Philadelphia), Jason Fraser (Phoenix) and Curtis Sumpter (Philadelphia) now serve on National Basketball Association coaching staffs.
 In addition, former Wildcat Baker Dunleavy serves as the Wildcats' associate head coach.

 The 2008-09 season will long be recalled as one of the most special years in the program's rich history.
-Backed by an experienced cast that included senior captains Dwayne Anderson, Shane Clark, Dante Cunningham and 2010 first team All-American Scottie Reynolds, Villanova established a new single season record for victories with 30.
-It was ranked in the Associated Press top 25 every week of the season and posted a 13-5 mark in BIG EAST play.
+Backed by an experienced cast that included senior captains Dwayne Anderson, Shane Clark, Dante Cunningham and 2010 first team All-American Scottie Reynolds, Villanova was ranked in the Associated Press top 25 every week of the season and posted a 13-5 mark in BIG EAST play.
 Cunningham was the BIG EAST's Most Improved Player and Corey Fisher its Sixth Man of the Year.
-Wright was selected as the conference's Coach of the Year.

 After receiving a No. 3 seed in the East Region, the Wildcats rallied from a 14-point second half deficit to defeat upset-minded American in the first round before eliminating UCLA and Duke by 23 and 22 points respectively.
 Then came the epic battle with Pitt, which ended with a dramatic length of the floor drive and basket by Reynolds, giving the `Cats the East Regional crown and Wright his 300th career win (300-176).
 Villanova was then ousted by North Carolina at Ford Field.

 In 2005-06, the Wildcats catalogued an impressive array of accomplishments despite the October loss of All-Big East forward Curtis Sumpter to season-ending knee surgery.
 Utilizing a four guard lineup, Villanova finished with 28 wins, to that point the most in school history, earning a share of the Big East Conference regular season title along the way.
-It spent the entire season ranked in the top 10 of both the Associated Press and USA Today/ESPN polls, climbing as high as No. 2 in February.
 The Wildcats were rewarded with the first NCAA Tournament No. 1 seed in the program's history and advanced to the Elite Eight for the first time since 1988.

 It was a significant milepost in a cycle of growth spawned when Wright returned to the university he had first served as an assistant coach to Rollie Massimino from 1987-92.
 From the day of his arrival as head coach on March 27, 2001 Wright's agenda was clear.